Reconstruction of $f(R)$ lagrangian from a massive scalar field: Combination of Power-Law terms as a potential

 One can also study the system of equations with an early time approximation, i.e., when $t \rightarrow 0$.
 Under such an approximation, the exponential functions can be written as series expansions, with higher order terms contributing negligibly.
 Thereafter the scale factor takes a linear form as

 and the scalar field takes the form as

-where $\delta_{0} = \frac{10}{\sqrt{2}} \lambda_{0}^{\frac{3}{2}} M D_0$.
+where $\delta_{0} = \frac{10}{\sqrt{2}} \lambda^{\frac{3}{2}} M D_0$\,.

-The modified friedmann equation can be written under this approximation as
+The modified Friedmann equation can be written under this approximation as

 The $\alpha_{i}-s$ and $\beta_{i}-s$ are constant coefficients consisting of $M$, $\lambda_0$, $D_0$ and $V_0$ which we write in this manner for the sake of brevity.
-A solution of this equation gives one the expression of $f(R)$ which can produce a dynamics given by equation (\ref{exactscale4}) at early times.
-A general solution of this equation could not be written in closed form analytically.
-One could get an idea of the behavior of $f(R)$ as a function $R$ by means of a numerical analysis.
+A general solution of this equation could not be written in closed form analytically for all ranges of $R$.
+However, it is easy to note that in the limits $R \rightarrow 0$ and $R \rightarrow \infty$, Eq.(\ref{solution2}) can be written as